 Below are some of the most common questions parents have about our Preschool Program and Georgia Pre-K classroom.
-We hope to answer all your pressing questions and give you a better understanding of the Preschool Program.
+We hope to answer all your pressing questions and give you a better understanding of our program.

 Does the school provide meals or snacks?

 Does my child have to be toilet trained to attend?

 - In the Early Preschool and Preschool, no. We meet children where they are and work with families to create and implement a plan to promote independent toileting once children are ready.
 In order to transition to our Georgia Lottery Funded Pre-K, however, independent toileting is expected.

 Do I provide my own diapers and wipes for my child?